 Regulatory Compliance

-BD is in full compliance with laws and regulations surrounding the safe use of ethylene oxide (EtO).
-All facilities have permits for EtO emissions, and BD operates in accordance with all requirements.
+All facilities have permits for EtO emissions, and BD operates in accordance with all applicable requirements.

 BD uses independent, third-party companies to test the effectiveness of our emission control technology.
-This is to ensure the safety of our operations and compliance with local, state and federal regulations, as well as a requirement in our air permit.
+This is to ensure the safety of our operations and compliance with local, state and federal regulations and is a requirement in our air permit.
 In addition, we employ monitoring inside our facilities to ensure the safety of our employees and compliance with Occupational Safety and Health Administration (OSHA) regulations.

 All BD facilities are fully compliant with annual emission reporting requirements, and historical emission data is publicly available through the U.S. Environmental Protection Agency (EPA).